Nicholas Griffen

 Subsequently, I was awarded a SMARTS-UP mobility scholarship and a LabEx Master’s Thesis Grant which enabled me to develop my skill set as an experimentalist at Université Paris Cité.

-In addition, I’ve led a bi-weekly Experimental Linguistics Workshop which takes place at the Laboratoire Linguistique Formelle and co-instructed a course on Psycholinguistics with Barbara Hemforth.
+In addition, I’ve led a bi-weekly Experimental Linguistics Workshop which takes place at the Laboratoire Linguistique Formelle and co-instructed a course on Psycholinguistics with Dr. Barbara Hemforth.

 Topographic map IPS Topographic map IPU